NetBrainAPI/NetBrain-REST-API-R12/REST APIs Documentation/Topology Management/Get One Ip-Table API.md

 If user provides an input value of `ip` attribute, then this API will return all items which have the same ip address in One-IP Table;

 If user sets `ip = null` or `ip = "" `, but provides the input values of `beginIndex` and `count`, API will return One-IP Table with items number equal to `count` values start from `beginIndex`. <br>
 But note that the default maximum value of `count` is 100,000.
-So if the input value of `count` is greater than 100,000, API will only return 100,000 itmes.
-If start from `beginIndex` to the end of table, but there are not enough count items, API will return the rest of items.
+So if the input value of `count` is greater than 100,000, API will only return 100,000 items. <br>
+If it start from `beginIndex` to the end of table, but there are not enough count items, API will return the rest of items.

 >**Note:** The One-IP table records the physical connections for all IP addresses in your workspace.
 It is retrieved during the Layer 2 topology discovery.
 One-IP table can be used to troubleshoot any Layer 2 connection issues.